-Symptoms of intestinal atresia may first show up before a baby is born.
-One sign of IA is finding extra amniotic fluid around the developing baby inside the mother's womb.
+Symptoms of intestinal atresia (IA) may first show up before a baby is born.
+One sign of IA is extra amniotic fluid around the baby inside the mother’s womb.
 This condition is called polyhydramnios (pronounced pahl-ee-hi-DRAM-nee-us).
-It occurs because the baby's intestines don't absorb the typical amount of fluid.
-This condition sometimes shows up on ultrasound examinations made before your baby is born.
+It occurs because the baby’s intestines don’t absorb the typical amount of amniotic fluid.
+This condition sometimes shows up on an ultrasound before the baby is born.

-Symptoms of intestinal artresia show up within the first day or two after birth.
-Babies with intestinal atresia may have one or more of these symptoms:
+Symptoms of IA show up within the first 1 to 2 days after birth.
+Babies with IA may have 1 or more of these symptoms:

 - Swollen belly from gas

 - Vomiting; vomit may be yellow or greenish in color

 To find out if your baby has IA, the doctor will ask for imaging tests.
 Your baby may have:

 - A regular X-ray of your baby’s belly.
 Regular X-rays may show signs of IA, including bubbles of fluid and air in the stomach and first part of the intestine or no air in other parts of the intestine.